CSC-566-benchmark-team-2/team-2-benchmark-4/README.md

 ## Idea Behind Benchmark 4

 The original idea behind benchmark 4 was to have teams create agents to play Atari games using OpenAI's Gym framework.
-While this is more of an AI task, we reframe the problem by creating training data and asking ya'll to create neural nets to a variety of agents we created.
+While this is more of an AI task, we reframe the problem by creating training data and ask teams to create neural nets to predict moves and play a variety of agents we created.
 So, for this benchmark we have created our own version of an AI gym, created training data from Agents who take actions in a certain manner, and have given you a framework to create your own and play the game.

 ## Training Data